 We captured a fun video when hiking Mount Storm King trail in the Olympic National Park, and this Canon Powershot G7X is a super convenient way to capture video is a low-key and natural way.

 The Leica M6 is our go-to range-finder film camera.
 What makes this camera special is that the Leica M6 is a fully-mechanical camera, and also has a battery for automatic light metering.
 That means this camera will still work even when the battery is dead, so you can still continue shooting without the metering.

 For more of our film camera choices, we’ve made an extensive list of resources below to learn more!

 We wouldn’t recommend buying off of Craigslist – we’re not saying it’s impossible, but with a piece of equipment as expensive as a camera, it’s smart to know exactly what you’re buying.

 Buying through a trusted brand will give you more transparency.
 They will also let you know exactly the condition your used item is in, and that’s not always the case when purchasing from a private party.
 Be safe!

-You certainly don’t need all of these listed – read up and consider what will benefit your personal work.
+You certainly don’t need all of these listed – read on to the descriptions and consider what will benefit you and your personal work!

-Canon 50mm f/1.2: (Fixed lens) This one is primarily used for weddings and portraits, mainly by Berty.
+Canon 50mm f/1.2: (prime lens) This one is primarily used for weddings and portraits, mainly by Berty.